nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 ### Indicators for risk assessment
 The folder "report_ISS" provides a compiled dataset for every weekly report published by the ISS, which is the Italian authority in the health field.
 Every week the ISS provides a report with all the indicators that are necessary to describe the pandemic situation in every region, thus to decide the right policy to apply locally.

-[MCL also point to the ISS document mentioned above here]
+These reports are avable just in italian, they're all collected [here](https://www.iss.it/monitoraggio-settimanale).

 For a more detailed description of the datasets see: [INDICATORS](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/reports_ISS/INDICATORS.md)